Life

 UoPeople – What is a typical week like?

-I guess that studying online is quite daunting for people who are not that computer-literate.
-But if you have already familiarised yourself with filling out online forms, banking online, and buying from Amazon, you should get along with UoPeople's Moodle system quite well.
+I guess studying online can be quite daunting for people who aren't very computer-literate.
+But if you have already familiarised yourself with filling out online forms, banking online, and buying from Amazon, you should get along quite well with UoPeople's Moodle system.

 The students are all around the globe in different time zones.
 UoPeople's clock is set to Eastern Standard Time in the USA, which is GMT -5.
 The academic week starts just after midnight on Thursday at 12:05 am UoPeople Time (GMT-5 time zone) and ends the following Wednesday at 11:55 pm UoPeople Time (GMT-5 time zone).